What is the Max Weber Programme

 The Max Weber Programme started in September 2006 and is now the largest international postdoctoral programme in the Social Sciences and Humanities in Europe.
 The Programme is located at the European University Institute in Florence.
 It is funded by the European Commission (DG Education and Culture), which provides bursaries of one or two years for around 50-55 Fellowships.
 These bursaries are open to scholars from anywhere in the world (not just nationals of an EU Member State) who have received a doctorate in economics, law, history, social and political sciences, or a related field, within the past 5 years.
 The Programme also includes a number of Fellows supported by other funders, such as national and other non-EU research bodies.
 Fellows are selected on the basis of their research accomplishments and potential, their academic career interests, and the availability of the EUI faculty to provide mentorship.

-All Fellows are affiliated with one of the four EUI departments or the Robert Schuman Centre for Advanced Studies and are welcome to participate in departmental activities.
+All Fellows are affiliated with one of the four EUI departments or the Robert Schuman Centre for Advanced Studies or the School of Transnational Governance and are welcome to participate in departmental activities.
 Two-year Fellowships involve additional academic activities in the EUI departments, such as limited graduate teaching and mentoring Ph.D. students.

-The Programme also organizes each year a series of Lectures and Book Roundtables bringing to the EUI community prestigious scholars from around the world and across disciplines.
+The Programme also organises each year a series of Lectures and Book Roundtables bringing to the EUI community prestigious scholars from around the world and across disciplines.

 The working language of the Programme is English.